gstupp/cdx/README.md

 }
 ```

-This repository contains the sources of cdext that can be compiled along with a bash file that should be source-ed (`cdx.d`) and an example shell script (`cdx_update.sh`) that can be used to create a database.
+This repository contains the sources of cdext that can be compiled along with a bash file that should be source-ed (`cdx.d`) and an example shell script (`cdx_update_example.sh`) that can be used to create a database.

 # Introduction
 Direcroty trees can be very large.
 For example, my current home is the root for over a million directories when including soft links (there are probably loops so this is just an estimate); discovering this tree took over 15 hours.